 Keggie Carew’s Beastly

 [Goodall] already knew, from a whole childhood of close observation, that her dog, Rusty, was quite capable of rational thought, had a vivid and unique personality, and experienced an array of complex feelings.
 Anyone with a dog as a pet, she sagely pointed out, knows this.
-However, scientific orthodoxy was hostile; Rusty could leap around the garden doing somersaults all he liked, but he could not be happy without hard evidence.
+However, scientific orthodoxy was hostile; Rusty could leap around the garden doing somersaults all he liked, but [the scientists thought] that he could not be happy without hard evidence.

 Keggie Carew’s Beastly